THERE was a gunshot. All eyes turned in its direction. I also turned back and saw a beautiful white pigeon lying in a pool of blood.

 He had red vermilion on his forehead and blood-shot bulging eyes.
 A chill ran through my spine.

+My friends decided to follow him.
+I was reluctant, but had to accompany them.
 As we tip-toed through the thick forest, the forest grew denser and darker.
 Suddenly, we started sweating profusely and heard a loud chanting of mantras.
 We followed the sound and came to a clearing, where stood an idol carved out of black stone.
 The mouth was red and seemed to be oozing blood.
 Five white pigeons lay at its feet and the man in black dhoti sat in front of the idol, a dagger in hand.
 He chanted aloud some mantras.

 After sometime he got up and stood still in front of the idol for sometime.
 Next, he took a bowl and sat down.
 He caught hold of a dead pigeon and slit its neck with the dagger and flung its head away.
 He held the pigeon with its neck near the bowl and collected the blood.
 The process continued till he had cut the necks of all the pigeons and collected the blood in the bowl.

-started drinking thirstily out of the bowl.
+I almost collapsed when the man started drinking thirstily out of the bowl.
 We ran from there as fast as our feet could take us, until we reached our cottage.
 That night none of us could eat properly.
 The caretaker of the cottage told us that it was the God of the tribal people living in that forest.
 On the eve of every Durga Ashtami, the priest performs certain rites for the wellbeing of the tribe.

 We stayed up till late that night.
 Suddenly Akash, from one of us, came up with the weirdest idea.
 He had a love for antiques.
 He decided to take home that idol.
 We tried reasoning with him, but he was adamant.